Wuhan Hubei, China Travel Guide

 Book well in advance, especially in the high season, for better availability and prices.

 For international cruise arrivals (less common directly in Wuhan), immigration procedures resemble airports, by showing a passport and visa checks.
 Domestic river cruises require no additional immigration.
-The cruise ports and ferry docks typically connect to Wuhan's public transportation network (bus, taxi, Didi), making onward travel convenient.
+The cruise ship journey ports and ferry docks typically connect to Wuhan's public transportation network (bus, taxi, Didi), making onward travel convenient.

 Domestic river travel within China does not require additional immigration procedures.